FIN 220. Personal Investing. 3 Credits.

 FIN 470.
 Student Investment Fund II.
 3 Credits.

 The Student Managed Investment Fund is a student application of concepts and ideas from other courses in the Finance major to a live portfolio.
 The course examines the issues involved in the management and investment strategies of a portfolio of financial assets.
 It focuses on asset allocation, portfolio monitoring and evaluation, portfolio rebalancing, and investment analysis.
 The students selected to manage the fund are responsible for the investment decisions involving the composition of the portfolio under the supervision of Finance department faculty.
 Student members establish the stock selection criteria, research the prospective stocks, generate reports, and make decisions to invest or liquidate, and execute the trades.
 Oral presentations are required.
-Prerequisites: FIN 310 and FIN 340.
+Prerequisite: FIN 310 and FIN 340.
 F,S.

 FIN 491.
 Senior Topics in Finance.
 3 Credits.

 Multiple sections covering different topics may be offered in any one semester.
 Provides opportunities for in-depth study beyond that of regularly scheduled courses.
 May be seminars, workshops, or lecturers.
 Repeatable to 6 credits.
-Prerequisites: FIN 310; consent of instructor; Junior or Senior Standing; declared CoBPA majors only.
+Prerequisite: FIN 310; consent of instructor; Junior or Senior Standing; declared CoBPA majors only.
 Repeatable to 6.00 credits.
 F,S.

 FIN 492.
 Readings and Research in Finance.
 1-3 Credits.

 Designed for students with an interest in finance topics not covered in regularly schedule courses.
 Repeatable to 6 credits.
-Prerequisites: FIN 470 and approval by department.
+Prerequisite: FIN 470 and approval by department.
 Repeatable to 6.00 credits.
 F,S.

 FIN 497.
 Internship in Finance.
 1-3 Credits.

 Guided practical experience in managerial finance, investment management, real estate, and insurance with public and private sector enterprises.
-Prerequisites: ACCT 200, ACCT 201, ISBC 117, ECON 201, ECON 202, ECON 210, and approval by department.
+Prerequisite: ACCT 200, ACCT 201, ISBC 117, ECON 201, ECON 202, ECON 210, and approval by department.
 Repeatable to 6.00 credits.
 S/U grading.
 F,S,SS.